andrew36999/B-E5-Cheat-Patcher/README.md

 - Python 3.7+ installed

 **Steps:**
-1. Clone or download this repository or the python file:
+1. Download the python file either with the webui or with commands:
    ```bash
    git clone https://github.com/yourusername/Cheater-Cleaner.git
    cd Cheater-Cleaner